Alert

 Joanne Neilson

-Born in Gisborne and raised in Auckland, Joanne settled in Christchurch 28 years ago after spending a couple of years in Europe.
-An entertainer since her teens Joanne has visited and performed around New Zealand, Australia, the United Kingdom and the USA.
+Born in Gisborne and raised in Auckland, Joanne settled in Christchurch in 1992 after spending a couple of years in Europe.
+An entertainer since her teens, Joanne has visited and performed around New Zealand, Australia, the United Kingdom and the USA.

-Joanne is well known for her cookbooks Never Trust a Skinny Cook: Fabulous Low Fat Desserts and Ultimate Gluten Free.
-She is currently writing children’s books.
+Joanne is well known for her published cookbooks Never Trust a Skinny Cook: Fabulous Low Fat Desserts and Ultimate Gluten Free.
+She has also written two other cookbooks and three children’s books.

-Joanne has been an out transgender woman advocating for transgender rights for nearly 40 years.
+Joanne has been an out transgender woman advocating for transgender rights for over 40 years.
 Being part of one of the most discriminated groups, Joanne has great empathy for people from all walks of life.
-She lives in Christchurch with her husband of 10 years Cia and their 15-year-old Papillion ZsaZsa.

 Mark Rogers

-Originally from a banking background, Mark spent over 20 years in both local and national governance roles for the YMCA and is a life member of his local Y.
+Originally from a banking background, Mark has also spent over 20 years in both local and national governance roles for the YMCA and is a life member of his local Y.

 Marlene Whaanga-Dean